CAV 2020: 32nd International Conference on Computer-Aided Verification

-Tool Papers should not exceed 8 pages, not counting references.
-Note that tool papers require the submission of an artifact for evaluation by the paper submission deadline.
+Tool Papers should not exceed 10 pages, not counting references.
+Tool papers require the submission of an artifact for evaluation by the paper submission deadline.

 Tool papers should describe system and implementation aspects of a tool with a large (potential) user base (experiments not required, rehash of theory strongly discouraged).
 Papers describing tools that have already been presented (in any conference) will be accepted only if significant and clear enhancements to the tool are reported and implemented.

 Artifacts must be submitted separately in the artifact evaluation track (in addition to the manuscript, which needs to be submitted in the main track).
-In special cases, where an artifact cannot be submitted, the authors should contact the Artifact Evaluation Chairs (Yu Feng or Ruben Martins) to find alternate modes of artifact evaluation.
+In special cases, where an artifact cannot be submitted, the authors should contact the Artifact Evaluation Chairs to find alternate modes of artifact evaluation.